GreatCowBASIC/Help/output/md/hserreceive.md

   'Main loop
   Do
-    'Get serial data and output value to PortB as 8 bit binary HSerReceive(InChar)  'Receive data as Subroutine from comport 1 'InChar = HSerReceive  'Could also be written as Function If InChar <> 255 Then   'If value is 255 then it is old data PortB = InChar    'If new data then it goes to PortB
+    'Get serial data and output value to PortB as 8 bit binary HSerReceive(InChar)  'Receive data as Subroutine from comport 1          ' <<< the HSerReceive instruction 'InChar = HSerReceive  'Could also be written as Function If InChar <> 255 Then   'If value is 255 then it is old data PortB = InChar    'If new data then it goes to PortB